Ha0Tang/AsymmetricGAN/README.md

 matlab -nodesktop -nosplash -r "prepare_senz3d_data"
 ```

-**Preparing Dayton Dataset**.
-The dataset can be downloaded [here](https://github.com/lugiavn/gt-crossview).
-In particular, you will need to download dayton.zip.
-Ground Truth semantic maps are not available for this datasets.
-We adopt [RefineNet](https://github.com/guosheng/refinenet) trained on CityScapes dataset for generating semantic maps and use them as training data in our experiments.
-Please cite their papers if you use this dataset.
-Train/Test splits for Dayton dataset can be downloaded from [here](https://github.com/Ha0Tang/SelectionGAN/tree/master/datasets/dayton_split).

-**Preparing CVUSA Dataset**.
-The dataset can be downloaded [here](https://drive.google.com/drive/folders/0BzvmHzyo_zCAX3I4VG1mWnhmcGc), which is from the [page](http://cs.uky.edu/~jacobs/datasets/cvusa/).
-After unzipping the dataset, prepare the training and testing data as discussed in [SelectionGAN](https://arxiv.org/abs/1904.06807).
-We also convert semantic maps to the color ones by using this [script](https://github.com/Ha0Tang/SelectionGAN/blob/master/scripts/convert_semantic_map_cvusa.m).
-Since there is no semantic maps for the aerial images on this dataset, we use black images as aerial semantic maps for placehold purposes.

 **Preparing Your Own Datasets**.
 Each training sample in the dataset will contain {Ix,Iy,Cx,Cy}, where Ix=image x, Iy=image y, Cx=Controllable structure of image x, and Cy=Controllable structure of image y.
 Of course, you can use GestureGAN for your own datasets and tasks, such landmark-guided facial experssion translation and keypoint-guided person image generation.